 Receiving (and acting on) the wrong advice costs you time and money

-We’ve seen lots of examples where care providers have been incorrectly advised by general care inspectors or other pharmacists on medicines processes.
+We’ve seen lots of examples where organisations have been incorrectly advised by general care inspectors or other pharmacists on medicines processes.
 Recent examples include being asked to carry out routine monitoring of room temperatures where medicines are stored (click here for our latest training update on this matter) or insisting that midazolam is stored in the CD cabinet.
 Receiving (and acting on) the wrong advice costs you time and money.
-You can end up changing your entire policy and processes, and then re-training all of your staff on this incorrect advice.
+You can end up changing your entire policy and processes, and then re-training all staff on this incorrect advice.
 Now double that time and cost when you then have to correct the policy again and re-train your staff again, once you realise you have been incorrectly advised.

 We would urge you to take advice from subject matter experts.
-A company who focuses all of their expertise in just this one area – us.
+A company who focuses all their expertise in just this one area – us.